1. Executive Summary

 The diagnosis revealed 165 identifiable keywords, 64 with measurable search volume, and a combined monthly search demand of 6,090 — fragmented across dramatically different user intents, service lines, and buyer journeys.
 The average SEO difficulty across the keyword set was a remarkably low 10.64, signaling an underserved market with genuine ranking opportunity.

-Rather than rebuilding the flagship site or attempting to force all demand through a single, technically constrained web property, the strategy centered on a two-layer hybrid architecture: preserving the SHOWIT site as the brand and conversion hub, while deploying a network of lightweight, intent-focused supporting sites around tightly scoped keyword clusters.
+Rather than rebuilding the flagship site or attempting to force all demand through a single, technically constrained web property, the strategy centred on a two-layer hybrid architecture: preserving the SHOWIT site as the brand and conversion hub, while deploying a network of lightweight, intent-focused supporting sites around tightly scoped keyword clusters.

 2. Client Background & Context